Code-Institute-Submissions/milestone-project-1_AprResub/README.md

     * Gives the client the information they need without overloading them.

 ##### Client stories
-1. As a new visitor to the website, I want learn more about the staff, so I can feel more connected with them
+1. As a new visitor to the website, I want learn more about the staff and their approach, so I can feel more connected with them and get a better understanding if they would be a good choice for me to go to.
+2. As a new visitor to the website, i want to learn more about their treatments and its cost.
+3. As a visitor to the webstite, i want to find contact information.
-2. As a visitor to the website, I want to easily navigate the site, so I can find what I need efficiently.
+4. As a visitor to the website, I want to easily navigate the site, so I can find what I need efficiently.

 ##### Wireframe mockups: